krissnawat/gatsbyblog/src/pages/blog/scrape-a-website-and-send-an-email-with-azure-functions.md

   - Azure
 ---

+TODO SendGrid affiliate??

+TODO Change code to my site

+TODO Change directions to numbered list

 The ability to create instructions & watch a computer do your bidding is often the thing that gets people addicted to writing software.
 These little one off tasks give you super human abilities to push a button & watch the magic unfold.
 One of the annoying things is you now need to run a computer 24/7.
 Otherwise you'll sit there waving your magic wand around watching nothing happen.

 Azure, AWS & other providers offer awesome cloud services where you can run your magical instructions in the cloud without paying for a server to be on all the time.
 In fact, since you pay only for when you actually use it, a task that runs a few seconds once a day costs you almost nothing.

 Let's take a look at how to create a task that get some data by making some requests to websites & then sending that data back to us via an e-mail once a day.

 ## Wizard, Meet Azure Functions

-TODO: Azure offers a free service....

-Once you've signed up for an account, click to *Create a Resource*.
-Here you can search for *Functions* and add an *Azure Function*.
+Login to Azure and click to *Create a Resource*.
+Here you can search for *Functions* and add a *Function App*.

-TODO: Fill in these steps....

-Click the + sign that appears when you hover on Fuctions.
+On the next screen you can give the app a name, select a resource group, etc. If you're new to this, drop me a line in the comments & I can walk you through these steps.
+When your done, click *Create*.

+Once Azure has your new resources ready, you can either click the pop up that appears or go to *All Resources* and find your Function App there.
+The Function App has a lightning bolt icon.

+On the next screen, hover over *Functions* on the left menu, and click the + sign that appears.

 ![Azure Functions Overview Screen.](img/scrape-a-website-and-send-an-email-with-azure-functions-1.gif)

-Select *Timer* if you want to do this every so often or *Webhook+API* if you want a URL to send a request to so you can do it on demand.
+Select *Timer* if you want to do this on a schedule or *Webhook+API* if you want a URL to send a request to so you can do it on demand.
 Also make sure C# is selected as the language below.

 On the right side, click View Files.